 In my previous article Avoid these Common Eye Contact Pit-falls, in some ways the camera lens can be likened to a staring eye that observes you with a level of intensity that we do not experience in our everyday life.

 However, you also need to remember that your viewing audience sees you through that eye – so what it stands for and what it captures is very important when it comes to setting the scene for your video presentation.

 Video Presenting – Requires Completely Different Skillset From Stage Speaking

 This is a fact few people are aware of.
-Being able to speak to a live audience does not necessarily mean you will come across well on camera.
+Being able to speak to a live audience does not necessarily mean you will come across well on-screen.